v3io/flex-fuse/README.md

 The username and password strings are used to form a unique user session per application container.

 ## Example POD YAML using the driver:
-(note the Authentication feature is still not enabled and should be ignored)

 ```yaml
 apiVersion: v1